 - Retweet more than you tweet original content.
 Too many retweets will cause people to tune you out (or stop following you completely).
 Offer some original thoughts and comments.

-- Posts only links.
+- Post only links.
 Give people a reason to want to click on the link if it is something you think will interest them, otherwise they will just ignore it.

 - Ask someone why they stopped following you.
 If someone you know stops following you, consider what might have been the reason (were you practicing any of the above no-no’s?), but don’t confront them about it.
 In the end, it is all a personal choice and we all follow people who interest us for whatever reason.